gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Sehdie.
 We never planned to fall in love.
 We certainly never planned to run away together.
 It was just a game to pass the time while we sat through Vurt's bouts in the *umram*.
 How would she get away from her aunt?
 How would we travel?
 Where would we most like to go?
-Not Ruuda---it was far too cold.
-Not Darp---neither of us knew how to ride.
+Not Ruuda—it was far too cold.
+Not Darp—neither of us knew how to ride.
 And definitely not Ini Bantang or Barra Bantang.
 Even playing make believe, we knew that we'd be taken as slaves the day we arrived.

-But Gandan---Gandan would be nice.
+But Gandan—Gandan would be nice.
 Apple blossoms in the spring, leaves that changed color in the fall, ships on the river, the flying mountain bringing treasure from the south every year, and right in the middle of it all, the world's biggest library, shelf after shelf of books just waiting to be read.